MuhammadBilalAkbar/flutter_barcode_scanner_package/README.md

                                          );
       ```
       Here in `scanBarcode`,
-      `COLOR_CODE` is hex-color which is the color of line in barcode overlay you can pass color of your choice,
+      `COLOR_CODE` is hex-color which is the color of line in barcode overlay you can pass color of your choice,<br />
-      `CANCEL_BUTTON_TEXT` is a text of cancel button on screen you can pass text of your choice and language,
+      `CANCEL_BUTTON_TEXT` is a text of cancel button on screen you can pass text of your choice and language,<br />
-      `isShowFlashIcon` is bool value used to show or hide the flash icon,
+      `isShowFlashIcon` is bool value used to show or hide the flash icon,<br />
       `scanMode` is a enum in which user can pass any of `{ QR, BARCODE, DEFAULT }`, if nothing is passed it will consider a default value which will be `QR`.
 It shows the graphics overlay like for barcode and QR.
     - Continuous scan:
     If you need to scan barcodes continuously without closing camera use `FlutterBarcodeScanner.getBarcodeStreamReceiver` params will be same like `FlutterBarcodeScanner.scanBarcode` e.g.